 Brush regularly

-As indicated in the baby teething chart teeth appear from the 8th month so before the teething begins, it is recommended that parents wipe their baby’s gums using a clean wet washcloth and some water.
+As indicated in the chart, teeth appear in the 8th month, so it is recommended that parents wipe their babyโs gums using a clean, wet washcloth and some water.
 They can also use a finger brush instead.
 Brushing of teeth should be introduced to babies as early as when teeth start appearing from the gum.

 Brushing is recommended twice a day.